 At the heart of the valley resides the Kamentsa Biyan, a community known for their kindness, humility, and strength.
 They are hard-working, family-oriented, and enjoy celebrating life.
 Their way of life revolves around an ancestral cosmology deeply rooted in health, harmony with nature, and a sacred reverence for all forms of life.

 The Kamentsa Biyan's renown stems from their cherished ancestral medicine ceremonies and traditional wisdom, passed down through generations within their family lineages since time immemorial.
 Revered as traditional medicine women and men, the Kamentsa possess remarkable healing practices, particularly their work with Yage (ayahuasca).
-As a result, people from across the globe journey to the valley seeking to participate in and benefit from these ancient healing practices, which have become synonymous with their land.
-Besides Yage, the Kamentsa also work with 160 other traditional medicinal plants, many of which are unique to their territory, crafting herbal remedy baths and tonics tailored to address individual needs.
+As a result, people from across the globe journey to the valley, seeking to participate in and benefit from these ancient healing practices, which have become synonymous with their land.
+Besides Yage, the Kamentsa also works with 160 other traditional medicinal plants, many unique to their territory, crafting herbal remedy baths and tonics tailored to individual needs.

 Ancestral Art and Chagras

-Their artistic talents shine brightly as master artisans, using their craft to weave a rich tapestry of ancient geometry and storytelling, intricately incorporating their cosmology and relationships to the natural world.
+The Kamentsa Biyan are master artisans who weave a rich tapestry their cosmology into their artistic creations.
+These works protect and preserve their culture and ancestral wisom.
 Mamitas, the women, skillfully create elaborate weavings and vibrant beaded work infused with ancestral geometry, while the Taitas, the men, skillfully produce paintings and sculptural wood carvings, telling tales of their ancestral heritage and medicine visions.

 Overcoming Colonization and Forgiveness